IceRage/percolation-threshold-estimator/README.md

 # Percolation threshold estimator
-A Java implementation of a module for estimating the percolation threshold by running multiple Monte Carlo simulations of a percolation experiment.
+A Java module for estimating the percolation threshold by running multiple Monte Carlo simulations of a percolation experiment considering an N x N grid.